About Anne Moss

 Safe Messaging

 Guidelines for Sharing Mental Health Stories at a Public Event.
-How to coach storytellers, safety guidelines, trigger warning script, handouts + more.
+Coach storytellers, safety guidelines, trigger warning.
 Free eBook.

 …I saw you speak this morning at the NIMH suicide conference and it was one of the most beautiful, raw speeches I have ever witnessed.
 You were so vulnerable and open and articulate.
 Your story has inspired me to do everything I can as a doctor to screen for suicide/mental health concerns/and involve the whole family in my work.
 I thought your comment about connectedness, and the lack of it in our current age of social media and technological advances was brilliant….